jaespei/komponents/schemas/README.md

 - [composite.json](./composite.json): describes the syntax of a composite component specification.
 - [basic.json](./basic.json): describes the syntax of a basic component specification.

-To help better understand the languagem we provide a BNF-like specification in the following lines:
+To help better understand the language we provide a BNF-like specification in the following lines:

 ```
 <deployment> ::=